Types of Psychotherapy for Depression

 Whether you’re dealing with grief, the loss of a loved one, a breakup, a massive argument, a move to a new place, or some other life transition, IPT can help you to feel more connected.

-The idea behind IPT is that improving your interpersonal skills and developing a strong support system, can increase your self-esteem and sense of connectedness while buffering against the harmful symptoms of depression.
+The idea behind IPT is that improving your interpersonal skills and developing a strong support system can increase your self-esteem.
+And the sense of connectedness while buffering against the harmful symptoms of depression.

 - Structured & skills-based